jpdevries/eureka/README.md

 ### HTML&ndash;first
 As a progressively enhanced web component, Eureka is functional HTML&ndash;first.
 This means that technically anything other than the initial HTML layer is a non&ndash;critical enhancement.
 Critical features supported by the HTML layer, such as browse, upload, and choose, are universally supported and do not depend on modern&nbsp;browsers, CSS styles, or&nbsp;script.

-Take a gander at Eureka in the nued by waking our [raw HTML&nbsp;example](https://reacteureka.herokuapp.com/nued).
+Take a gander at Eureka in the nued by waking our incredibly lightweight [raw HTML&nbsp;example](https://reacteureka.herokuapp.com/nued).

 ## Powered By 🚀
  - Progressively Enhanced from HTML components